Kaua-Marangoni/login-yoga/README.md

 <img src="./assets/image-example.png" alt="imagem de exemplo">

-> Resultado do projeto Yoga, com tela de login e registro.
+> Result of the Yoga project, with login and registration screen.

-### Ajustes e melhorias
+### Adjustments and improvements

-O projeto ainda está em desenvolvimento e as próximas atualizações serão voltadas nas seguintes tarefas:
+The project is still under development and future updates will focus on the following tasks:

-- [x] Criação do HTML
+- [x] HTML creation
-- [x] Criação do CSS
+- [x] CSS creation
-- [ ] Criação do JavaScript
+- [ ] JavaScript creation
-- [ ] Criação de mais telas
+- [ ] Creating more screens

-Agradecemos às seguintes pessoas que contribuíram para este projeto:
+## 🤝 Colaborators

 <table>
   <tr>